AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/staking.md

 :::tip

-Make sure to respect the minimum amount to stake and always keep some tokens free for gas to manage the claiming and re-staking transactions..
-The minimum amount to stake per dApp is 50 SDN/500 ASTR.
+Make sure to always keep some tokens free for gas manage to claim your rewards.

 :::